borntofrappe/Front-End-Practice/SVG Pretend Movement/README.md

 The goal of the project is two have a "screen" displaying the road, a few clouds and mountains in the background, behind the horizon line.
 Below this screen, two input of type range detail how fast the animation should run as well as the twisty-ness of the road.

 The input elements of type range are inspired by the design offered by the Mozilla' Firefox browser when somebody toggles the reader mode and intends to change the rate of the audio narrating the page.

+## Graphics

+The screen itself is an SVG element, and the road is made of nothing but `<path>` elements with a single curve command.
+For the rest of the page however, a few graphics are necessary:

+-   for the screen: the clouds and the mountains.
+As these move in the background, there should be enough variety to avoid having the nagging feeling of seeing the same cloud move across the screen.

+-   for the input element modifying the speed of the animation: a turtoise and a hare;

+-   for the input element altering the direction and intensity of the bend: a road sign pointing in the respective direction.

+The icons are made available in the **res** folder.
+Notice that there's only one road sign pointing in a fixed direction.
+A mirrored version is obtained with CSS and the `transform` property.